Carreau/phd-dissertation/parts/roleofactin.rst

 ..       - it has been shown in :cite:`Chaigne2013a` that the elasticity of the
 ..         actin cortex  during oocyte division need to get the right value in
 ..         order to get spindle positioning.
-The correct spacial position of this
+The correct spatial position of this
 ..         spindle is necessary to perform a viable division of the cell.

 ..     - Actin also play role in other part of Cellular division